Table of Contents

-Buying a home today is about more than simply finding a good location and a nice house.
-Buyers must think about the future value of the home and its personal value.
-Personal value relates to the intention of the buyer.
+Buying a home today is about more than just finding an excellent location and a beautiful house.
+Buyers must think about the future value of the home and its value.
+Personal benefit relates to the intention of the buyer.
 Is this the permanent family home?
 A temporary property?
 A fixer-upper or a chance to try out those flipping skills?
 Most people who consider a 1031 tax abatement have a short-term interest in the property.

 A 1031 tax abatement, also known as a Like-Kind exchange, allows buyers to avoid paying taxes during the process of selling and buying investment property.
 It is meant to assist property investors in purchasing the higher-priced property after a sale.
 As a concrete example, imagine an investor purchasing a piece of property for $300,000.
 A year later, he sells the property for $400,000 and then buys another property with that $400,000.
 Under normal circumstances, the investor would have to pay taxes on the capital gain (the $100,000 profit), leaving little money to buy a better piece of property.